Martinxmaina/free-genai-bootcamp-2025/sentence-constructor/MistralAI/prompt.md

 3. Clues and Considerations

 ## Vocabulary Table
-Include only nouns, verbs, adverbs, and adjectives.
+-Include only nouns, verbs, adverbs, and adjectives.
-The table should have the following columns: Japanese, Romaji, English.
+-The table should have the following columns: Japanese, Romaji, English.
-Do not include particles; the student needs to figure out the correct particles to use.
+-Do not include particles; the student needs to figure out the correct particles to use.
-Ensure there are no repetitions.
+-Ensure there are no repetitions.
 If there is more than one version of a word, use the most common example.

 ## Sentence Structure
 Do not provide particles.